 The job of retaking the House from Democrats, though, won’t be easy.

-In recent weeks, Republican House leaders have admitted that Democrats are out-working and out-fundraising them in many key districts.
+In recent weeks, Republican House leaders have that Democrats are out-working and out-fundraising them in many key districts.